ibrahim1023/car-sales-prediction/README.md

 ### Features

-The following are the features we'll use to predict our target variable (Car Purchase Amount).
+The following are the features we'll use to predict our target variable (the total amount).

 * Gender
 * Age
 * Annual Salary
 * Credit Card Debt
 * Net Worth
+* Car Purchase Amount

 ## Models